Thousands celebrate East Timor's 20th anniversary but the scars remain

 The indiscriminate violence only ceased when an Australian-led peacekeeping force arrived.

-East Timor became the first new sovereign state of the 21st century when its independence, first proclaimed in 1975, was internationally recognised in 2002.
+East Timor became the first new sovereign state of the 21st century when its independence, first proclaimed in 1975, was internationally recognized in 2002.

 The streets of Dili were cleaned ahead of the big celebration on Friday.

-The public buildings were freshly painted but underneath the bitterness remains, not least towards Australia, viewed by some as having taken advantage of the fledgling nation’s gas reserves.
+The public buildings were freshly painted but underneath the bitterness remains, not least toward Australia, viewed by some as having taken advantage of the fledgling nation’s gas reserves.

 Shirley Shackleton, widow of Greg Shackleton, one of the reporters shot by Indonesian troops at Balibo, tried to confront Morrison with a petition of 4000 signatures asking Australia to drop the charges against the pair who are regarded as heroes by many Timorese and Australians.